phalcon-orphanage/docs/en/reference/response.rst

     //Send response to the client
     $response->send();

 Keep in mind that if you're using the full MVC stack there is no need to create responses manually.
-However if you need to return a responde directly from a controller's action follow this example:
+However, if you need to return a responde directly from a controller's action follow this example:

 .. code-block:: php